 The administrative work of the CDA is primarily conducted by City of Madison staff.
 Consistent with the Contract for Services and Madison General Ordinance 3.17(8)(d), the CDA compensates the City for services rendered by staff.
-City of Madison employee time spent should be billed to the General Fund.
+City of Madison employee time spent on general administrative functions should be billed to the General Fund.